Published: August 11, 2020

 What about Overnight Lodging?

-Gray says the cost of renting an RV runs from around $50 a night for a popup camper to $1,000 a night, depending on size and level of luxury.
-But he says for most, he says the cost averages $1,000 a week.
+When you rent an R.V., you’re getting a rental car, hotel and more direct access to where you want to go.
+The cost of renting an RV can be as low as $50 a night for a popup camper to $1,000 a night, depending on size and level of luxury.
+But for most, the cost averages $1,000 a week.

 Make sure you carefully review the rental contract.
 How many miles can you drive without incurring additional costs?
 What is the per mile charge over the limit?
 Pet friendly, but is there an extra charge to bring your four-legged friend?
 What about a cleaning charge?